tonebase/tonebase-interviews-fs-fe/README.md

 }
 ```

-1. The state is being initialized incorrectly as a private variable / the component is missing a constructor.
-2. In the handleChange method, the clearTimeout line will cause an error as this.timeout hasn't
-been defined yet.
-Also, handleChange itself isn't properly defined as a method, and needs to be bound to the component as well.
+1. In the handleChange method, an error will be thrown because of the async nature of this.timeout: by the time this.setState gets called, event will be null.
+This can be solved by either storing the value at the beginning of handleChange, or by using event.persist().
+I personally prefer the first option.
-3. The styling of the code is a little messy - it would benefit from better use of indentation/line spacing among other minor adjustments.
+2. The styling of the code makes it a little hard to read - it would benefit from some adjustments to the indentation and line spacing.

 Here's how I would refactor this component:
 ```
 class App extends React.Component {
-  contructor(props) {
-    super(props);
+  state = { search: '' }

-    this.state = {
+  handleChange = (event) => {
-      search: '',
-    };

-    this.timeout;
-    this.handleChange = this.handleChange.bind(this);
-  }

-  handleChange(event) {
     /**
      * This is a simple implementation of a "debounce" function,
      * which will queue an expression to be called in 250ms and
      * cancel any pending queued expressions.
 This way we can
-     * delay the call 250ms after the user has stoped typing.
+     * delay the call 250ms after the user has stopped typing.
      */
+    const searchTerm = event.target.value;
     clearTimeout(this.timeout);
     this.timeout = setTimeout(() => {
       this.setState({
-        search: event.target.value
+        search: searchTerm
       })
     }, 250);
   }